chankrrn/WRO-FE-YBR/mech/mech_README.md

 ---

-# 9.2 Filament Selection
+## 9.2 Filament Selection

-## Bambu Lab ABS and ABS-GF
+### Bambu Lab ABS and ABS-GF

 <img src="../other/ABS-GF.jpg" width="350">
 <img src="../other/ABS Olive.jpg" width="350">

-We use two main materials:

-- **ABS**
-- **ABS-GF — glass-fiber-reinforced ABS**

-The materials are not used interchangeably.
+The custom robot uses both **ABS** and **ABS-GF**, which is glass-fiber-reinforced ABS.

-They are selected according to the mechanical requirements of each part.
+These materials are not treated as interchangeable.
+Each one is selected according to the mechanical requirement of the component being printed.

 ---

-## ABS
+### ABS

-ABS provides a useful balance of:
+ABS provides a useful balance of impact toughness, strength and a relatively smooth printed surface.
+It also retains more flexibility than the glass-fiber-reinforced material.

-- impact toughness,
-- strength,
-- smoother printed surface,
-- and some additional flexibility compared with ABS-GF.

-It is useful for general structural components and parts where extreme stiffness is not the primary requirement.
+For this reason, ABS is suitable for general structural components and locations where extreme stiffness is not the primary requirement.

 ---

-## ABS-GF
+### ABS-GF

-ABS-GF contains glass-fiber reinforcement.
+ABS-GF contains glass-fiber reinforcement, which increases the material's stiffness and dimensional stability.

-This increases:

-- stiffness,
-- dimensional stability,
-- and heat resistance.

-It is used for components that require greater rigidity and resistance to deformation.
+It is therefore useful for components where deformation or flex is more critical, although the increase in stiffness comes with lower impact toughness compared with standard ABS.

 ---

-## 9.2.1 Material Trade-off
+### 9.2.1 Material Trade-off

 | Property | ABS | ABS-GF |
 |---|---|---|